 The WildCats Conservation Alliance’s mission is to save wild tigers and Amur leopards for future generations by funding carefully chosen conservation projects.
 There are fewer than 80 Amur Leopards in the wild.
 Our aim in the future is to house Amur Leopards at Dartmoor Zoo and contribute towards the ex-situ breeding programme in place to help increase their numbers in the wild.
 If you would like to donate towards our future Amur Leopard project please donate here.

-We are so proud to house two Amur Tigers, Dragon and Alisha, at Dartmoor Zoo.
+We are so proud to house an Amur Tiger, Dragon, at Dartmoor Zoo.
 Listed as endangered, there are now between 480 and 540 of these Tigers left in the wild with around 100 of these know to be cubs.
-Dragon and Alisha are not currently participating in a breeding programme at the zoo, due to Dragons brother already representing his family genes in a breeding programme elsewhere.
-They are however raising vital awareness of the work we need to do to save Tigers.
+Dragon is not currently participating in a breeding programme at the zoo, due to Dragons brother already representing his family genes in a breeding programme elsewhere.
+He is however raising vital awareness of the work we need to do to save Tigers.
 We are so pleased to support the charities work and have raised over £8000 for them.

 Mantella aurantiaca is listed as ‘Critically Endangered’ on the IUCN Red List of Threatened Species.
 This species has a very restricted distribution in high altitude swamps in Madagascar.